-so doing, Israel exploits the occupation - a situation in which the helpless local population is totally subject to regulations set by the military force of the occupation in order to promote its political interests.
+Using the example of the Ma'aleh Adumim settlement, this report described how Israel settles its population in occupied territory.
+In so doing, Israel exploits the occupation - a situation in which the helpless local population is totally subject to regulations set by the military force of the occupation in order to promote its political interests.

 Israeli governments took full advantage of this situation, removing every obstacle in its path.
-Where Jordanian law was an impediment, military orders changed it Where equal treatment of individuals was required, military legal sophistry was used to segregate Israelis from Palestinians, and Israeli settlements from Palestinian towns and villages.
+Where lordanian law was an impediment, military orders changed it.
+Where equal treatment of individuals was required, military legal sophistry was used to segregate Israelis from Palestinians, and Israeli settlements from Palestinian towns and villages.
 The result is a system of segregation with discrimination by law.
-As noted, it is doubtful that any comparable system has existed since the end of apartheid settlement, this report described how Israel settles its population in occupied territory.
-In
+As noted, it is doubtful that any comparable system has existed since the end of apartheid in South Africa.